Keymaster65/copper2go/README.md

 where

-* The '3' relates to the Application API major version
+* The '3' relates to the HTTP Receiver API major version
 * The '2' Application API major version is still supported but DEPRECATED
 * TYPE can be
     * "twoway" if a body is expected in the reply.
 The HTTP reply is submitted during workflow processing.